heyimdima/ContactManagmentSystem/README.md

 ### Driver

-To put it all together, I needed a way to put it all together, I could have made another class that would specifically be resposible to drive all of the component of this contact manager, but I decided to just use the main method and implement my function there.
+To put it all together, I needed a way to put it all together(in other words, I needed a driver), I could have made another class that would specifically be resposible to drive all of the component of this contact manager, but I decided to just use the main method and implement my function there.

 Based the objective, which was mentioned at the beginning, I made 4 functions that provide the user ability to:

-* Load Contacts
+* Load Contacts (see comments for explanation)
 ```c++
 // function to read in contacts from the input file and add them to the vector of contacts
 // so that we can test the contact search and potentially load contacts user might have prior to creating new ones